Artful Homemaking

 But if you want to add essential oils, you could try about 40-55 drops of essential oils (or even up to as much as a tablespoon or two).
 You may need to experiment to see how many drops you’ll need.

-Because it takes so many drops of the essential oils to scent the candles, I would use cheaper essential oils for this.
+Because it takes so many drops of the essential oils to scent the candles, you could use cheaper essential oils for this.

 *A note about choosing the correct candle wicks: finding the correct wick for your candles can be complicated!
 And beeswax candles are especially difficult.